What is CBD? CBD Made Simple

 Unlike THC, the other major compound in cannabis, CBD does not have psychoactive effects.
 In other words, it won't get you high.

-CBD has shown to help with a variety of issues, including anxiety and chronic pain.
-A recent study found that CBD can help reduce seizure activity in people with certain types of epilepsy.
+CBD has shown to help with a variety of issues, including stress and chronic pain.

 Read more about the difference between Hemp and Marijuana